yuyangweng/Multi-Motor_Control_System/README.md

 # Multi-Motor_Control_System
 The Multi-Motor Control System project sponsored by Hydro-gear consists of developing a control system able to drive six brushed DC motors coupled to a gearbox as a low cost alternative to using a single AC motor in the production of electric zero turn riding lawn mowers.
 Functionality will be replicated with the use of an embedded system, PWM circuitry, and circuit simulation software.

+Multiple motors, when linked to a common drive shaft, can produce the same torque as a single larger motor at a fraction of the cost.
+This creates an opportunity to decrease the total cost of systems which use motors of this variety, thus making them more attractive options for potential customers.
+This attraction can be increased more with promises of future repair savings by allowing each of the smaller motors to be independently diagnosable and exchangeable.